Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Causal Inference for Ordinal Outcomes

-\subsection{Causal Parameters for Ordinal Outcomes}
+\subsection{Causal parameters for ordinal outcomes}

 We discuss the existing causal parameters for ordinal outcomes, and the motivation behind proposing new ones.
-Any causal parameter is a function of the probability matrix $\bm P.$ Unfortunately, the average causal effect is not well defined for ordinal outcomes.
+Any causal parameter is a function of the probability matrix $\bm P.$ Unfortunately, the average causal effect is difficult to interpret for ordinal outcomes.
 Instead, we can use the distributional causal effects \citep[cf.][]{Ju:2010}

-to measure the difference between the marginal distributions of potential outcomes at different levels of $j.$ However, unless the distributional causal effects $\Delta_j$'s have the same sign for all $j,$ it is difficult to decide whether the treatment or the control is preferable.
-We may use $\sum_{j=1}^{J-1}\omega_j \Delta_j$ to measure the treatment effect, but such a measure depends crucially on the weights $\omega_j$'s.
+to measure the difference between the marginal distributions of potential outcomes at different levels of $j.${ Although distributional causal effects are standard and important measures for ordinal outcomes in practice, it is sometimes difficult to decide whether the treatment or the control is preferable unless they have the same sign for all $j.$ In the presence of heterogeneous distributional treatment effects for different levels of $j,$ we may use }$\sum_{j=1}^{J-1}\omega_j \Delta_j$ to measure the treatment effect, but such a measure depends crucially on the weights $\omega_j$'s.
 We illustrate this point by using the following numerical example.

 \begin{example} Let $ \bm p_1 = \left( 1/5, 3/5, 1/5 \right)^\textrm{T} $ and $ \bm p_0 = \left( 2/5, 1/5, 2/5 \right)^\textrm{T}, $ with $\Delta_0 = 0,$ $\Delta_1 = 1/5$ and $\Delta_2 = -1/5.$ The treatment is beneficial at level 1, but not at level 2.
 In this case, distributional causal effects do not provide straightforward guidance for decision making. \end{example}